getnamingo/registrar/README.md

 ## Introduction

 **Namingo Registrar** is an open-source domain registrar management system built for ICANN-accredited registrars.
-It helps you manage domains efficiently, stay compliant with ICANN requirements, and reduce operational costs.
+It helps you manage domains efficiently, stay compliant with ICANN requirements, and reduce operational costs, with integrations for [FOSSBilling](https://fossbilling.org/), [WHMCS](https://www.whmcs.com/), [Loom](https://github.com/getargora/loom), and [PNLCS](https://github.com/Panelica/pnlcs) to fit different billing and operational workflows.

-**Namingo Registrar** integrates with [FOSSBilling](https://fossbilling.org/), [WHMCS](https://www.whmcs.com/), and [Loom](https://github.com/getargora/loom) — allowing you to choose the platform that best suits your needs and workflow.

 ## Get Involved

-We're on a mission to make **Namingo** the best it can be, and we need your expertise!
-Whether you're adept in development, have a keen eye for design, or simply brim with innovative ideas, your contribution can make a world of difference.
+**Namingo Registrar** is built in the open, and contributions are always welcome.
+Whether you want to improve the code, refine the interface, expand documentation, report issues, test new features, or suggest better ways of doing things, your input can help make Namingo stronger for everyone.

 ## Features